TechMCDocs/pages/Other.md

 ---
 title: Other
-description: Other stuff
+description: Articles that don't fall into another category
 ---

-write other description here
+# Other
+Information about things that don't fall into another category

 {% include subpages.html %}